 General Research Interests:

 Land-atmosphere interactions, climate variability and change, terrestrial water cycle, climate and terrestrial ecosystem modeling, land-use/land-cover change and climate, climate impacts on global vegetation and agro-ecosystems

-Since December 2013, I am a NSF Postdoctoral Fellow at IRI (International Research Institute For Climate and Society), at Columbia University.
+Prior to that, I was an NSF Postdoctoral Fellow at the IRI, at Columbia University.
 I was hosted by Alessandra Giannini.
-My research project focuses on the role of land-atmosphere interactions in climate models' projections of the West African Monsoon.
+My project focused on the role of soil moisture-atmosphere interactions in climate models' simulations and projections of the West African Monsoon.

 Before moving to the US, I obtained my PhD from Université Pierre et Marie Curie in Paris, France, working at IPSL.
 I was working with Nathalie de Noblet (LSCE-IPSL) and Benjamin Sultan (LOCEAN-IPSL).
 I included a representation of tropical croplands in the land surface model ORCHIDEE to study crop-climate interactions in tropical regions.